Platform screen doors: Platform screen doors and platform edge doors

-Their primary disadvantage is their cost; installing a system typically costs several million USD per station.
-When used to retrofit older systems, they limit the kind of rolling stock that may be used on a line, as train doors must have exactly the same spacing as the platform doors; this results in additional costs due to depot upgrades and otherwise unnecessary purchases of rolling stock.
+Their primary disadvantage of PSDs is their cost.
+When used to retrofit older systems, they can limit the kind of rolling stock that may be used on a line, because the train doors must fit the spacing of the platform doors, which can result in additional costs, due to the otherwise unnecessary purchase of new rolling stock and consequent depot upgrades.